How I built Fluxer, a Discord-like chat app

 What happens when Google shuts down Tenor?

-GIFs are proxied through Fluxer either way, so the privacy promise stays the same: providers do not see your IP address just because you searched for or viewed a GIF through the app.
+GIFs are proxied through Fluxer either way, so the privacy promise stays the same: providers don't see your IP address just because you searched for or viewed a GIF through the app.

 End-to-end encryption?